ArnavPandey1/SmartCalc-Responsive-Web-Calculator/README.md

-SmartCalc-Responsive-Web-Calculator
-🧮 Simple Responsive Calculator
+SmartCalc-Responsive-Web-Calculator:-

 A sleek and responsive web-based calculator built with HTML, CSS, and JavaScript.
 Designed to mimic the look and feel of a modern mobile calculator, it supports basic arithmetic operations with a smooth UI and mobile-first responsiveness.

-✨ Features
+✨ Features:-

-Responsive design optimized for mobile, tablet, and desktop
+:-Responsive design optimized for mobile, tablet, and desktop

-Basic arithmetic operations: addition, subtraction, multiplication, division, modulo
+:-Basic arithmetic operations: addition, subtraction, multiplication, division, modulo

-Clear (C) and evaluate (=) functionality
+:-Clear (C) and evaluate (=) functionality

-Styled with media queries for different screen sizes
+:-Styled with media queries for different screen sizes

-Animated button press effects
+:-Animated button press effects

-Minimal and clean UI
+:-Minimal and clean UI

-📁 Technologies Used
+📁 Technologies Used:-

-HTML5
+:-HTML5

-CSS3 (with media queries for responsiveness)
+:-CSS3 (with media queries for responsiveness)

-Vanilla JavaScript (eval() for expression evaluation)
+:-Vanilla JavaScript (eval() for expression evaluation)